peterhost/growlterm/README.md

     )

-1. you still get notified
+* you still get notified
-2. but not under your cursor
+* but not under your cursor
-3. It's so Geeky it almost makes you cry
+* It's so Geeky it almost makes you cry

-###Inception : background Job inside your scripts (IE : subshell inside a subshell inside a ....)
+###Inception : subshell inside a subshell inside a ...

-Replace in your Bashrc
+> If you wish to use `growlterm` for background Job notifications inside your
+> own scripts, either `source` growlterm inside your script, or in your
+> `.bashrc`, replace :

     . mytheme
     . growlterm